 - Screening cities

 - Collaborative critical workshop

 - the film-philosophy of Stanley Cavell

-In both the first two terms there will be four different modules each lasting four seminars (eight modules in total across the terms).
-In both these terms there will be two seminars per week.
-Seminars vary in length depending on the module (90 minutes to three hours).
+In the first two terms there will be two seminars per week.
+Seminars vary in length depending on the module.
 In the third term there will be individual tutorial supervision of the dissertation.
 You will be expected to read quite extensively for seminars and supervisions, and also view films.
-All the staff involved in delivering the course have doctoral degrees (most are at professorial or associate professorial level), in many cases are leaders in their fields and have extensive experience of teaching their area of film studies.

-Assessment is by two 6,000-word essays, one 3,000-word essay and a 10, 000-word dissertation.
+Assessment is by three essays and a dissertation.
 The dissertation, written in the final term, provides an opportunity to work with a tutor in your chosen area of specialisation.

 The analytical skills taught in the course are applicable in a wide range of jobs concerned with film and visual media, for example film programming, film reviewing, film production, design and teaching.
 The course is especially suitable as a foundation for further scholarly research into film.

 Changes to this course and your supervision